Kanban-Zai/kanban-zai-version-1.0/core.md

 A team is made up of individuals.
 They all bring their own uniqueness to the team.
 Each person should be treated as an individual.
 In light of this everyone on the team must have a voice and a vote at the table.
 If they choose not to use their voice or vote then their vote should default to the harmony setting.

-Votes may not be proxied.
+Votes cannot not be proxied.

 ### MUSTER

 Team members must appear on the roster.
 New team members must be added.
 Old team members must be removed.

 This means the roster must be current.
 Only people who work with the team as direct collaborators may be mustered.

 Everyone else must be prioritised.
 Failure to maintain a current roster or inclusion of people on the roster who do not fit the definition of working within the team is an auditable event.

+Muster is important as only team members may vote during a consensus round.

 ### VIGILANCE

 Sometimes covens form.

 A coven is a group of people within the team that share a commonality.
 This commonality is good and can lead to a better consensus.

 When it becomes a clique it is the worst type of bad for a team and will destroy it.

 All team members must maintain constant vigilance against cliques forming and must call them out, in addition to it being an auditable event.

 ### PAN

 Sometimes depending on the situation of the team, a person expert in a specialized field, or even a mentor, by consensus can be designated as "PAN".

 Pan is a temporary designation allowing that individual veto power over a consensus for a defined period of time.

 This maybe done without running a deviation and maybe done with only a quorum.
 It carries with it a maximum allowed time of 1 month.
 At which time the team can again choose to redesignate the person as "PAN" again.

 # REQUIRED SETTINGS